jlchereau/SaaS/README.md

 SaaS
 ====

-A repository os SaaS solutions
+A repository of SaaS solutions